jrahmatzadeh/just-perfection/CONTRIBUTING.md

 - You can find main translation file (pot file) in *po/main.pot*.
 That's the translation reference file.

 - Initial language translation for current languages has been translated via online services.
 Feel free to edit that.

-- Only the extension package on GNOME Shell extensions website can have locale folder and that should be generated with *scripts/generate-mo.sh*.
-Avoid adding locale folder to the repository.

 *This file may be updated in the future.
 Any change should be applied to all files in this repository.*